Theory of impetus: Buridanist impetus

-In the 14th century, Jean Buridan postulated the notion of motive force, which he named impetus.
+In the 14th century, Jean Buridan postulated the notion of motive force, which he called impetus.

-When a mover sets a body in motion he implants into it a certain impetus, that is, a certain force enabling a body to move in the direction in which the mover starts it, be it upwards, downwards, sidewards, or in a circle.
+When a mover sets a body in motion he implants into it a certain impetus, that is, a certain force enabling a body to move in the direction in which the mover starts it ...
 The implanted impetus increases in the same ratio as the velocity.
 It is because of this impetus that a stone moves on after the thrower has ceased moving it.
 But because of the resistance of the air (and also because of the gravity of the stone) which strives to move it in the opposite direction to the motion caused by the impetus, the latter will weaken all the time.
 Therefore the motion of the stone will be gradually slower, and finally the impetus is so diminished or destroyed that the gravity of the stone prevails and moves the stone towards its natural place.
 In my opinion one can accept this explanation because the other explanations prove to be false whereas all phenomena agree with this one.

-Buridan gives his theory a mathematical value: impetus = weight x velocity.
+Buridan gives his theory a mathematical value: impetus = weight × velocity.

-Buridan's pupil Dominicus de Clavasio in his 1357 De Caelo, as follows:
+Buridan's pupil Dominicus de Clavasio in his 1357 De Caelo, states: